 HAY, Robert C. B. 1952.
 Private.
 Commissioned as a Second Lieutenant, Royal Garrison Artillery 27/07/1918.
 Entitled to British War and Victory Medals.

 HAYHOW, William (Bill).
-914. Serjeant 1st Troop 'A' Squadron.
-Anglo-Argentinian Railway staff.
+914. Serjeant, 1st Troop, 'A' Squadron.
+He was a member of the Anglo-Argentinian Railway staff.
 Entered France 17/06/1916 and discharged 4/04/1919.
 Awarded Military Medal.
 Entitled to 1914/15 Star trio.

 HAYNES, Douglas.
 1973.
 Private.
 Discharged 5/03/1919.
 Entitled to British War and Victory Medals.

 HAYTER, Charles.
 1231.
 Private.
 Entered France 15/09/1915.
 Transferred as Private, Gold Coast Regiment.
 Discharged 31/05/1919.
-Entitled to 1914/15 Star trio.
+Awarded 1914/15 Star trio with Victory Medal sold by Great War Medals in the UK in February 1986.

 HEAMAN, William Herbert.
 1368.
 Private.
 Discharged 8/07/1919.
 Entitled to British War and Victory Medals.
 Applied for Imperial War Service Gratuity from Canada in 1920.